Right behind you.

 - Anyone can take advantage of flanking bonuses in Dragon Age: Origins and Dragon Age II.
 Rogues can develop more expert skill at this, with wider flanking angles, increase critical chance and danage, and completely penetrate defenses.
 DA2 gives them this as an active attack, which allows them to Flash Step directly to the rear.

-- Batman Arkham Asylum gives the eponymous hero a few low-profile KO moves like the Silent Takedown (performed from behind) or the appropriately named Corner Takedown.
+- Batman: Arkham Asylum gives the eponymous hero a few low-profile KO moves like the Silent Takedown (performed from behind) or the appropriately named Corner Takedown.
 In Predator stages, these moves can be pretty important since most enemies are packing heat and you can't take sustained fire for very long.
+In Batman: Arkham City Batman can also perform a quicker but noisier Knockout Smash.

 - In the free MMORPG Lunia, Tia has the backstab attack, whose damage is tripled if she uses it against the enemy's back.